Mayurgohane/Project-US-House-Price-Index-Prediction/README.md

 # You can view the live demo here- https://deployment-using-render-us-home-price.onrender.com

 ## Summary
 This project predicts the US House Price Index (HPI) using economic indicators from the Federal Reserve Economic Data (FRED) database.
-Ridge and Lasso regression models were used, showing high predictive accuracy with R-squared values over 0.97 and RMSE around 8.7.
+Ridge and Lasso regression models were used, showing high predictive accuracy

 ## Data Collection
 Data was sourced from Federal Reserve Economic Data (FRED) database, covering: